 Peter: No prob.

-ICN: This is Ella Font with Interplanetary Coalition News.
+IDNN: This is Ella Font with Interdimensional News Network.
 Thanks for watching.

 Good morning!
 This is Ella Font.
-Here at Interplanetary Coalition News (ICN), we're continuing our series of interviews with the rescuers of Ambassador Charles Greyville.
+Here at Interdimensional News Network (IDNN), we're continuing our series of interviews with the rescuers of Ambassador Charles Greyville.
 With me to today is Dr. Vincent Cerise, formerly of the Coalition Medical Corps.
 Good morning, Vincent.

 Vincent: Good morning, Ms. Font.
 Thank you for having me here today.